mmcloughlin/reprotobuf/analysis/README.md

 # Analysis

 Message classes extend `MessageNano`.
 We can use androguard to find the subclasses of `MessageNano`.
-Each of these classes has
+We also need to exclude a few `abstract` subclasses like `ParcelableMessageNano`, which do not correspond to protobuf message types.
+Each of the actual message classes has

 * Fields
     - Fields of the class should be fields of the protobuf